dcaliskan777/Election-analysis/README.md

 In the following part of the script, percentage votes of each candidate is calculated, by the help of f-formatting the candidate_results is created, it is printed in command line (terminal) and it is saved in text document.

-# 8: Save the county with the largest turnout to a text file.

     for candidate_name in candidate_votes:

         votes = candidate_votes.get(candidate_name)